 For many years, Annie’s has offered Grants for Gardens donations to schools and other educational programs that help put children in direct contact with growing real food.
 Annie’s Grants for Gardens awards can be used to buy gardening tools, seeds or other needed supplies.

-Applications are open October 1st- December 15th.
-Click here to read more and apply.
+Applications are closed.
+Click here to read more.